gwleuverink/bundle/docs/integrations/laravel-livewire.md

 Because of this you are able to create Alpine/Blade components with composable JS dependencies.
 For example, a calendar input may include imports for both Alpine plugins & fullcalendar.js, regardless if those are used elsewhere on the page.

 This opens up a whole new dimension to fully portable Blade components!
 But use with care.
 Shared dependencies [are not chunked](https://laravel-bundle.dev/caveats.html#code-splitting).

+## Usage in Livewire

+At this time `<x-import />` does not work with Livewire's `@script` directive.
+You may safely use Bundle's import component inside a top level page component that is loaded at first render.
+It is not safe to use inside elements that are conditionally rendered.

+In Livewire context the page can consist of pieces of template that are conditionally rendered by Livewire.
+We wan't any script tags inside the conditional to be evaluated when it becomes visible after the initial page load.
+Refer to the [Livewire docs](https://livewire.laravel.com/docs/javascript#using-javascript-in-livewire-components){:target="\_blank"} for more information on why you'd might need this.

+We know this is a huge shortcoming.
+We hope to add full `@script` support as soon as possible!
+Untill then you can use Bundle from your top level component safely.